 The internet connected devices generate a lot of data continuously.
 One might wonder -- Why do we even need fancy techniques to analyze the data?
 Why can’t we just use thresholding and call it a day?
 Well, the good ol’ ways of using manual thresholds to make huge business decisions are not sufficient anymore.
 The complexities of modern data far exceed the simplistic techniques that people use.
 We need a machine that can analyze sequential data and extract relevant insights from it.
 This machine should be capable of adapting to shifting baselines, prolonged delays between cause and effect, learning to detect new anomalies, and so on.
 A human looking at spreadsheets and manual processes is not going to help you manage your modern infrastructure.
 This is where Deep Learning becomes extremely relevant.
 People tend to think of it as some dark magic.
 It is actually a really effective tool that understands sequential data from sensors like no other technique ever has.
 It’s beautiful in so many ways!

 As of right now, the world is only in the 4th inning of the IoT revolution and the US water industry might be even further behind than that.
-With that said, the future looks potentially bright when one considers the power and responsiveness of the real-time monitoring capabilities the IoT devices offer.
+With that said, the future looks potentially bright when one considers the power and responsiveness of the active performance monitoring capabilities the IoT devices offer.
 Additionally, as the water industry’s analytical sophistication and mindset increases, they will have the ability to leverage these data streams into predictive insights, in addition to reactive monitoring.
 Some areas of opportunity include predictive asset management, anomaly detection, demand forecasting, and operational efficiency.